atomSmltr: a modular Python package to simulate laser cooling setups: Benchmark

-For each integration method, we perform simulations\footnote{Simulations were performed on a HP EliteBook 840 laptop, with an Intel\textregistered{} Core\texttrademark{} Ultra 5 125U $\times$ 14 processor with \qty{16}{\giga\byte} or RAM.} with an increasing number of atoms, each initialized with randomly assigned positions and velocities.
+First, we estimate the convergence speed of each integration method by repeating the simulation over a given total integration time while increasing the number of timesteps.
+For each run, the number of timesteps is doubled, and the relative error of the simulation outcome is computed on the common timesteps between two consecutive runs.
+The results, shown in Figure~\ref{fig:figure_benchmark_perfs}(a), confirm that a simple integrator based on Euler's method (\ilcode{Euler}) converges more slowly than a higher-order protocol such as the fourth order Runge-Kutta method (\ilcode{RK4}).
+We also observe that stochastic models (\ilcode{RK4St}, \ilcode{EulerSt}), by construction, rapidly reach a plateau due to their intrinsic random nature.

+Although higher-order integrators converge faster in terms of the number of integration steps, they also require more computational effort per step.
+It is therefore instructive to compare the total computation time required by the different integration models.
+To obtain a fair comparison, we adjust the number of timesteps for each model so as to achieve a relative error of $10^{-5}$, as inferred from the convergence analysis of Figure~\ref{fig:figure_benchmark_perfs}(a)\footnote{For stochastic models, we use the same number of timesteps as in their deterministic counterparts}.
+For each integration method, we perform simulations with an increasing number of atoms, each initialized with randomly assigned positions and velocities.
 For the built-in simulators, we exploit parallelization through array operations by providing the initial conditions as a vector of shape $(N, 6)$, where $N$ is the number of atoms (cf. section~\ref{sec:vectorization}).
 In contrast, the scipy wrapper does not support such vectorization and requires an explicit iteration over each set of initial conditions.
 As a result, running a simulation for $N$ atoms is equivalent to executing $N$ independent simulations, all sharing the same configuration but differing in the atom's initial position and velocity.